 The exemption rules describe the maximum value of property you may exclude from the bankruptcy case.
 You may exempt a certain amount of real estate if you have designated it as your homestead.
 Similarly, you may keep personal property up to a certain value, such as an automobile, family heirlooms, clothing, and jewelry.
 Most of your wages are protected, as well as property you need to make a living.
 Certain financial property like retirement accounts are also protected.
 An experienced Manassas bankruptcy attorney will conduct a thorough investigation of your assets and help you take the largest exemption permitted by law.
 Your attorney must be thoroughly familiar with bankruptcy in Virginia.

-The Law Office of Edward Gonzalez, P.C. is located at 8201 Greensboro Drive, Suite 300, McLean, Virginia 22102.
+The Law Office of Edward Gonzalez is located at 8200 Greensboro Dr, 9th Floor, McLean, Virginia 22101.
 From Manassas, head north on State Route 28 for about 7 miles.
 Merge onto Interstate 66 E towards Washington, and go about 11 miles.
 Take Exit 64B for Interstate 495 and merge onto I-495 N. After 2.5 miles, take the exit for Chain Bridge Road and follow the signs to Chain Bridge Road.
 Turn right on International Drive, then left on Greensboro Drive.
 The office will be on your left.

 Manassas bankruptcy lawyer Edward Gonzalez has successfully handled financial matters for the citizens and businesses of Virginia for more than 20 years.
-Contact the firm today for a free and confidential consultation about your financial future.
+Contact the firm today For a confidential consultation about your financial future.